WallStreetMojo

 Conclusion

-• These are dealing with daily necessity products and services like food grains, water, health care services, medical products, and defense products for the military, etc. the demand for goods supplied by defensive industries is inelastic.
+• These deal with daily necessities products and services like food grains, water, health care services, medical products, defense products for the military, etc.; the demand for goods supplied by defensive industries is inelastic.
 Hospitals, medical care services, transport industries can be considered examples of such industries.

 • These industries provide secured jobs due to continuous profits by the companies.
 Employees working in these industries are more satisfied with their jobs.
 These industries attract more investors due to their continuous growth.
-But the rate of return provided by these industries is comparatively less as compared to other industries.
+But the rate of return provided by these industries is comparatively less than other industries.

 • These industries provide the basic goods; hence there are continuous checks on the price of the products; hence profits can be limited.
-Walmart is considered as the firm of the defensive industry as dealing in necessity products.
-Due to non-competition in this industry makes the companies sick and slow working.
+Walmart is considered the firm of the defensive industry as dealing in necessity products.
+Non-competition in this industry makes the companies sick and slow working.

 Recommended Articles